c4p-n1ck/torshammer/README.markdown

 ----------------------------------------------------
 # Use for educational purposes ONLY

+# I AM SIMPLY NOT RESPONSIBLE FOR YOUR ACTION THIS IS JUST A Proof of Concept demonstrating what's possible.

-## This is a maintained fork of Torshammer
+## This is a maintained fork of Torshammer  (This is just a mirror of @Karlheinzniebuhr/torshammer)
 It works with the new TOR port 9150

 #### TORS HAMMER HOW TO